The Supreme Court Concept Of Suspect Classifications Suggests That

 LGBTQ+ Rights

 The legal status of LGBTQ+ individuals has evolved significantly in recent years.
 While the Supreme Court has not formally declared sexual orientation or gender identity to be suspect classifications, it has extended some protections to LGBTQ+ individuals under the Equal Protection Clause.
 In Obergefell v.
-Hodges (2015), the Court held that same-sex couples have a constitutional right to marry.
+Also, hodges (2015), the Court held that same-sex couples have a constitutional right to marry.
 Lower courts have also grappled with the question of whether to apply heightened scrutiny to laws that discriminate against LGBTQ+ individuals, with varying results.

 The Role of the Supreme Court